asusguy94/Porn-Organizer/README.md

-# PornJS
+# PornJS Frontend Scripts

-## Frontend Requirements
+## Requirements

-1. NodeJS
+1. Yarn package manager
 2. Modern Web Browser
-3. Browser resolution set to 1920x1080 (not a hard requirement, but some stuff might be visually bugged otherwise)
+3. Browser resolution set to 1920x1080 (not a hard requirement, but you might have to change some variables otherwise)

-## Backend Requirements (API & SERVER)

-1. NodeJS
-2. Database (preferable mariaDB) with known _port_, _username_, _password_, _Database Name_
-3. FFMPEG and FFPROBE (one of the following) ([more info](https://github.com/fluent-ffmpeg/node-fluent-ffmpeg#prerequisites))
-    1. Installed to the server-computer and added to path
-    2. Installed to the server-computer and added to ENV
-    3. Installed to the server-computer in the root folder of the SERVER-project

 ## Installation